PPFilip/smsgw-tg-amqp/README.md

 You also need to have RabbitMQ server running.
 Default options are fine, but make sure your queues are properly bound to routing keys.

 ## Todo
+Next steps:
+1. Finish refactoring
+2. Split AMQP into separate consumer and producer module

 In no particular order:
 - Allow sending and receiving USSD
 - Better reconnection handling, reconnect to TG or RabbitMQ after disconnect
 - Keep received messages in memory while TG thread is running but RabbitMQ is not live
 - provide Dockerfile or systemd service files
+- Separate TgClient into its own crate for reuse in different projects (maybe provide more AMI functionality)

 ## Reference
 Vendor API description:
 - https://support.yeastar.com/hc/en-us/articles/217392758-How-to-Use-TG-SMS-API
 - https://support.yeastar.com/hc/en-us/articles/900005386406-How-To-Use-TG-SMS-HTTP-API-Video-

-The project was tested on TG400, but should run with all current lineup - TG100, TG200, TG400, TG800 and TG1600
+The project was tested on TG400, but should run with all current lineup - TG100, TG200, TG400, TG800 and TG1600 , as well as other repackaged Asterisk boxes (as long as AMI is exposed)

 If you find this useful, I am open to feedback or pull requests